 Anywear is a female-founded AI tech company working to reduce the negative environmental impact created by the fashion industry, while also reframing the idea of body image.
 With these goals in mind, Anywear is helping to change the retail industry by eliminating textile waste, solving issues with sizing, and empowering customers and emerging designers by giving them a selling platform.
-When the site, anyweardesign.com, will officially launch later this year, customers will be able to design your own clothes or shop a closet of pieces from other designers — and any item you buy will be custom-made (from upcycled fabrics whenever possible) using AI technology to fit you precisely.
+When the site, anyweardesign.com, will officially launch later this year, customers will be able to design their own clothes or shop a closet of pieces from other designers and customers — and any item you buy will be custom-made (from upcycled fabrics whenever possible) and made to order using AI technology to fit you precisely.
 With cofounders based in different countries, the company is approaching issues confronting the fashion industry from a global perspective and catering to all backgrounds.
 If this crisis has taught us anything, it’s that we all must set our differences aside and work together for a better world.
 Originally set to launch in the U.S. this summer, Anywear has had to postpone its launch date in light of COVID-19 but is thrilled to begin producing face coverings, headbands, and hijabs from upcycled fabrics to give back to frontline workers.
-(While a Condé Nast colleague from Teen Vogue is a founding investor in Anywear, neither Condé Nast nor Allure will receive any money from the sale of these products.)